Daniel-Sewasew/PowerBI_Revenue_Leakage_Analysis/README.md

 - Among the sales representatives, Tim experienced the highest sales leakage, -438,545, followed by Karen with -29,874, Sarah with -13,641, and Nick with the slightest leakage, -2,138.
 - The result indicates that Whitney had the most significant leakage at -458,605, followed by Jon with -6,460.
 In contrast, Roxanne had no leakage, and Makenzie showed a positive leakage of 12,513 from the account coordinators.
 - The top five customers contributing to revenue leakage are Oirko with -434,730, Epicin with -28,157, Pharmacal, Inc. with -24,590, Eouse-Kansas with -12,161, and BcCormick with -9,139.
+### Recommendation
+Here are recommendations based on the observations:
+1. Address Non-Compliance Issues:
+Since 11.17% of invoices are non-compliant, establish stricter compliance protocols and introduce automated validation processes to reduce non-compliance and associated revenue leakage.

+2. Investigate Revenue Leakage:
+The significant revenue leakage of $-442,552.08 (particularly in December 2021) warrants a deep investigation into the causes.
+Identify and rectify process inefficiencies or errors that led to such a sharp drop.

+3. Focus on December 2021:
+Given that December 2021 saw the highest revenue leakage, conduct a detailed analysis of operations, invoicing errors, and external factors that may have caused the sharp drop in revenue and develop preventive measures for the future.

+4. Target Industry-Specific Solutions:
+Service companies, food, and beverage industries show the highest leakage.
+Implement customized compliance measures and review contractual terms in these sectors to reduce leakage and tighten revenue management.

+5. Optimize Item Categories:
+The "Others," "Containers," and "Caps and Closures" item categories have the highest revenue leakage.
+Review the pricing strategies, procurement processes, and inventory management for these items to minimize the financial loss.

+6. Evaluate Sales Team Performance:
+Focus on improving the performance of sales representatives, particularly Tim, who experienced the highest leakage.
+Training, better sales tracking, and closer monitoring of high-risk transactions can help mitigate future losses.

+7. Strengthen Account Coordination:
+With Whitney showing the highest leakage among account coordinators, it may be necessary to reassess their handling of accounts and introduce training or process improvements to reduce errors.

+8. Prioritize High-Risk Customers:
+The top five customers with the highest leakage (Oirko, Epicin, Pharmacal, Inc., Eouse-Kansas, and BcCormick) should be closely monitored.
+Strengthen contract compliance and negotiate better terms to prevent future losses from these customers.